geerlingguy/ansible-role-awx/README.md

 # Ansible Role: AWX (open source Ansible Tower)

+> **DEPRECATED**: This role has been deprecated.
+AWX installation is a lot different than it was when I first created the role, and continues evolving.
+Please follow the official install guide and if you need automation around it, please consider the [awx-operator](https://github.com/ansible/awx-operator).

 [![CI](https://github.com/geerlingguy/ansible-role-awx/workflows/CI/badge.svg?event=push)](https://github.com/geerlingguy/ansible-role-awx/actions?query=workflow%3ACI)

 Installs and configures [AWX](https://github.com/ansible/awx), the open source version of [Ansible Tower](https://www.ansible.com/tower).